ironcore-dev/ceph-provider/docs/architecture/README.md

     Kubernetes `Namespace`s as a tenant separation.
 All `Volumes` within a `Namespace` belong essentially to one tenant.

 Additionally, for every `Namespace` an own `CephClient` and a corresponding `StorageClass` are created.
 The `StorageClass` is being used to create the `PersistentVolumeClaims` for a given `Namespace` later.
+The actual block device is created in the Ceph user namespace which is being created through the `CephClient` resource.

 The access credentials which are being extracted from the `CephClient` are stored in a `Secret` which is then referenced in the status of the `Volume`.

 The graph blow illustrates the relationships between the entities created in the reconciliation flow of a `Volume`.